Skip to main content

 debug_assert(String("name: ") + name == person, "unexpected name")

-This will have a runtime penality due to allocating a String in the condition even in release builds, you must put the condition inside a closure so it only runs when the assertion is turned on:
+This will have a run-time penalty due to allocating a String in the condition expression, even when assertions are disabled.
+To avoid this, put the condition inside a closure so it runs only when the assertion is turned on:

 fn check_name() capturing -> Bool: